-Standard deviation is calculated by taking the square root of the variance.
-To get a variance, the average of the squared differences of the mean.
+Standard deviation is calculated by taking the square root of the variance, which is obtained by averaging the mean squared differences.

 Then, the value for the standard deviation is multiplied by two.
 The result is both added and subtracted from each point along the SMA.
-Plotting this value gives the upper nad lower bands.
+Plotting this value gives the upper and lower bands.